I was in a turbulent period of my life before I started to use the Gratitude app from a mental/physical health, career, and relationship perspective.

 Every morning, I wake up and do my meditations and then reach for the gratitude app to start the first gratitude.
 I don't just write what I'm grateful for but why I'm grateful and how it has affected my life.

-This practice has enabled me to get into a different mindset, control the thoughts of lack and expectations of how things should be.
+This practice has enabled me to get into a different mindset and control the thoughts of lack and expectations of how things should be.

 With daily practice, I became happier and noticed that the questions of why things were happening were morphing into realizations that everything that has happened was the perfect thing to happen for a specific reason unbeknownst to me.